 Trip Itinerary: 10-Day New Zealand South Island Road Trip

 If you’re ready for the road trip of a lifetime, this 10-day New Zealand South Island itinerary is for you.
-While we’re the first to admit that a 10-day road trip isn’t enough time to properly see this diverse island, this South Island itinerary will give you a taste of New Zealand’s best.
+While we’re the first to admit that 10 days isn’t enough time to properly see this diverse island, our South Island itinerary will give you a taste of New Zealand’s best.

 Road tripping is the best way to see New Zealand.
-Even though, geographically, we’re a tiny country, there’s plenty of ground to cover and little in the way of public transportation.
-New Zealand’s showpiece is its outdoors (though our towns and cities are worth a visit, too!), so taking the scenery in at your own pace, stopping off for walks, and enjoying the many vistas will afford you a classic kiwi experience.
+Geographically, we’re a tiny country; there’s plenty of ground to cover and little in the way of public transportation.
+New Zealand’s showpiece is its outdoors (though our towns and cities are worth a visit, too!), so taking the scenery in at your own pace, stopping off for walks, and enjoying the many vistas will afford you a classic Kiwi experience.

-Please note that DOC, the Department of Conservation, have recently added many campsites to their online bookable system.
-While this means it’s easier to plan ahead and secure a spot, it’s a deviation from the ‘first come, first served’ nature New Zealand has had for so long.
+Please note—DOC, the Department of Conservation, has added many campsites to their online bookable system.
+While this means it’s easier to plan ahead and secure a spot, it’s a deviation from the ‘first come, first served’ nature New Zealand has grown accustomed to.
 If you’re dead set on a campsite or are confident in your route and timings, book ahead!
-Here’s the link to book DOC’s campsites, huts, and lodges
+Here’s the link to book DOC’s campsites, huts, and lodges.

 A Few Things to Note About the South Island

-• Don’t speed.
-Unlike other countries that allow a few kilometres over the speed limit, our officers are sticklers for the posted speed.
-Stick to the signs, pull over when safe if there’s a line of cars behind you, and stay alert.
+Don’t speed.
+Unlike other countries that allow a few kilometres over the speed limit, our officers are serious about the posted speed.
+Obey the signs, pull over when safe if there’s a line of cars behind you, and stay alert.

-• Be prepared.
-Shops, especially those in rural areas, tend to close around 5pm-6pm.
-Be sure to stock up on any supplies in the morning to avoid running out.
-Also, keep in mind that there can be long, often mountainous expanses without a petrol station or supermarket in sight.
+Be prepared.
+Shops, especially in rural areas, tend to close around 5pm-6pm.
+Stock up on any supplies in the morning to avoid running out.
+Keep in mind that there can be long distances between petrol stations or supermarkets.

-• Cell phone reception can be spotty.
-Download crucial maps and directions while you still have cell reception.
-While coverage can be good near towns, it’s a safe bet that you’ll lose coverage in the mountains or remote locations.
+Cell phone reception can be spotty.
+Download crucial maps and directions while you still have reception.
+Coverage is often good near towns, but it’s a safe bet that you’ll lose reception in the mountains or remote locations.

-• If a sign says no freedom camping, they mean it.
-Each local government has its own rule about freedom camping.
+If a sign says no freedom camping, they mean it.
+Each local government has their own rules about freedom camping.
 Some welcome freedom campers with open arms, providing designated parking spots and facilities, while others place a blanket ban on entire towns.
-It can sometimes be confusing to determine where freedom-camping is allowed, so if you’re unsure stop into the local i-Site or DOC office for some guidance.
+It can sometimes be confusing to determine where freedom camping is allowed, so if you’re unsure, visit the local i-Site or DOC office for guidance.
 Or, download the app CamperMate, which provides maps of campsites complete with pictures, useful information, and user-generated tips and comments.
 Read more about camping in New Zealand here and freedom camping in New Zealand here.

-• Weather is unpredictable.
+Weather is unpredictable.
 It’s not uncommon to experience four seasons in a day in New Zealand.
 When you’re packing and planning your day’s activities, check your weather app frequently to make sure your plans match up with the forecast.
-Be sure to bring along plenty of layers (we’re suckers for merino baselayers here) and a rain jacket for those unexpected showers.
+Be sure to bring along plenty of layers (we love merino baselayers) and a rain jacket for those unexpected showers.

 Your South Island 10-Day Road Trip Itinerary